ashwinrachhavt/neuralflow/docs/CodingAgentPhilosophy.md

-# Neural Flow — Coding Agent Philosophy
+# Dao — Coding Agent Philosophy

-Guidelines for human and AI coding agents building Neural Flow.
+Guidelines for human and AI coding agents building Dao.
 Use this alongside `docs/PRD.md`, `docs/TechSpec.md`, and feature-specific design briefs.
 The goal: ship changes that preserve user flow and reduce friction while keeping the product minimalist, calm, and genuinely helpful.

 ## 1) First Principles